Published on May 15th, 2018 | by Leah Lazer1

-Bring Rabbi Margalit to your institution as a Scholar in Residence, for a Shabbaton, or for customized workshops and text studies.
+Bring Rabbi Margalit to your institution as a Scholar in Residence, for a speaking engagement, Shabbaton, interactive workshop, or for customized rituals and text studies.
 Click here to download our 2019 Program Offerings flyer.
 Click here to see examples of past events and classes.

 Albert Einstein said, “You can’t solve a problem with the same kind of thinking that got you into the problem in the first place.”
 For a long time we in the Western world have tried to control, manipulate and use the world by breaking it down to smallest parts.
 Now, we’re learning how to reconnect.

 Organic Torah integrates ancient Jewish wisdom with new directions in modern thought such as ecological and systems thinking.
 This approach to Jewish texts focuses on patterns, recovers the organic vibrancy of our traditions, and helps reveal their relevance to modern lives.